MicrosoftDocs/mesh-docs/mesh/user-guide/mesh-user-controls.md

 title: Mesh user controls
 description: What you can do when you have joined an event ms.service: mesh
-author: qianw211
+author: typride
-ms.author: qianwen
+ms.author: tmilligan
 ms.date: 10/4/2023
-ms.topic: Guide
+ms.topic: conceptual
 keywords: Microsoft Mesh, M365, Immersive spaces, Avatars, getting started, documentation, features
 ---